-When 2018 comes, let us thank God we survived
+When 2018 Comes, Let Us Thank God We Survived

-By Owei Lakemfa.
 Tens of millions of Nigerians are in dire need.
 They do not know where the next meal will come from.
+They are not lazy, but there are no jobs.
+So when two industrial giants in a largely deindustrialized country take on each other in a fratricidal war, the death knell is sounded for thousands of […]

+The post When 2018 Comes, Let Us Thank God We Survived appeared first on Leadership Nigeria Newspapers.

 Do you have something awesome to share with the world?
 Click here to share